Mi Fido Amici Davvero

 - officinal herbs marked Demeter*;

-- vegetal oils;
+- vegetable oils;

-- essencial oils;
+- essential oils;

 - honey, propolis, wax;

-- emulsifying agent and foaming of vegetable origin;
+- emulsifying and foaming agent of vegetable origin;

-- pure source mineral water;
+- pure spring water;

 Argital’s products DO NOT contain:

-- conservatives;
+- preservatives;

 - colourings;